aquasecurity/go-version/README.md

 Note that this is different from the behavior of npm.
 `>= 2.0.0-alpha` allows pre-releases in the 2.0.0 version only, if they are greater than or equal to alpha.
 So, 2.0.0-beta would be allowed, while 2.1.0-alpha would not.
-You can use [go-npm-version](https://github.com/aquasecurity/go-npm-version) for npm version comparion.
+You can use [go-npm-version](https://github.com/aquasecurity/go-npm-version) for npm version comparison.
 It strictly follows the npm rules.

 If you want to include pre-releases even with no pre-releases constraint, you can pass `semver.WithPreRelease(true)` as an argument of `semver.NewConstraints`